Nasdanika/architecture/README.md

 Nasdanika provides the following resource and resource factory classes:

 * ${javadoc/org.nasdanika.graph.processor.emf.GraphProcessorResource} - base abstract class for loading resources from graph ${javadoc/org.nasdanika.graph.Element}s.
-* ${org.nasdanika.drawio.emf.DrawioResource} - base abstract class for loading resources from [Drawio](https://www.diagrams.net/) (diagrams.net) diagrams.
+* ${javadoc/org.nasdanika.drawio.emf.DrawioResource} - base abstract class for loading resources from [Drawio](https://www.diagrams.net/) (diagrams.net) diagrams.
 * ${javadoc/org.nasdanika.html.model.app.drawio.ResourceFactory} - loads [application model](https://docs.nasdanika.org/modules/html/modules/models/modules/app/modules/model/index.html) from Drawio diagrams.
 See [App Drawio](https://docs.nasdanika.org/modules/html/modules/models/modules/app/modules/drawio/index.html) for more detais.
 * ${javadoc/org.nasdanika.persistence.ObjectLoaderResourceFactory} and ${javadoc/org.nasdanika.persistence.ObjectLoaderResource} - load models from [YAML](https://en.wikipedia.org/wiki/YAML) & [JSON](https://en.wikipedia.org/wiki/JSON).
 Also supports loading YAML and JSON from [data](https://en.wikipedia.org/wiki/Data_URI_scheme) URI's.
 * ${javadoc/org.nasdanika.emf.persistence.NcoreDrawioResourceFactory} - resource factory for loading models from Drawio diagrams using "semantic mapping" where diagram element properties are used to specify how to load a model element represented by the diagram element.
+One diagram element can have multiple semantic mappings using namespaces, i.e. one diagram can be used to load multiple models representing different aspects of what is depicted on the diagram.
 See [EMF](https://docs.nasdanika.org/modules/core/modules/emf/index.html) for more details.
 * ${javadoc/org.nasdanika.emf.persistence.ExcelResourceFactory} and ${javadoc/org.nasdanika.emf.persistence.ExcelResource} can be used to load resources from MS Excel files.

 Custom URI handlers can be created to load models from sources such as: